 Now.
 Onto the good stuff.
 What on earth is there to do in Jersey?

 Quite a lot, as it turns out.
 Here are a few ideas to get you started.

 On the top of my list was a visit to Durrell Wildlife Park.
 The park is named after its founder, conservationist and author Gerald Durrell and was formerly known as Jersey Zoo.

 Durrell has been making strides in the conservation world for fifty years now, doing their best to save species from extinction.
 One of their success stories includes the Pink Pigeon, which hails from the island nation of Mauritius (also where the Dodo once walked, which now serves as the park’s symbol).
 In 1991, there was only 10 left in the world.
 The population now numbers almost 500, thanks to the park’s efforts.

 I could go on about Durrell all day, but I’ll restrain myself from doing so at this point in time.
-Look out for more information about the park in a future blog post.
+Instead, you can read about it below.

 Mont Orgueil Castle, Gorey